digipres/digipres.github.io/tools/about.md

 #### Feedback
 We very much welcome feedback on the POWRR Tool Grid.
 Please contact .....
 Or discuss any Grid issues at the [International collaboration about digital preservation](https://groups.google.com/forum/#!forum/digipres) Google Group.

+#### How do I contribute new information to the tool grid?
+Easy.
+Sign up for the [COPTR wiki](http://coptr.digipres.org/) and make your contributions there.
+They will propagate to the Tool Grid overnight.

 #### Attribution
 All data presented in the Grid is sourced from the [COPTR wiki](http://coptr.digipres.org/) under a [CC-BY-SA license](https://creativecommons.org/licenses/by-sa/3.0/).